EtienneFerrandi/Web-Scrapping/README.md

 # Web-Scrapping

 This script aims at creating a database containing main informations concerning the past expositions of the musée de Lyon (https://www.mac-lyon.com/fr/agenda?pastExpo=true).

+The informations of the data base have been previously got with a loop scrapping.

+With the `gender` package, we classify each artist concerned with the past expositions in two categories, man and woman.

 ```ruby
 #### RECODAGE pour base propre ####